flyve-mdm/glpi-plugin/_posts/static/2017-12-08-getting-started.md

 As GLPI is a Free Asset and IT Management Software package, we wanted to provide a plugin that helps you to keep control of your mobile devices, here we'll guide you in the steps to manage your mobile fleet from the basics.

-## Adding agents
+## Enrolling Agents

+In order to add the devices to your fleet, you must invite the owner of the device to enroll by sending him an email.

-In order to add agents you must invite them, go to the Invitations section, click on the "+" button and write the email of the user whose device you'll control.
+Go to the Invitations section, click on the "+" button and write the email of the user whose device you'll control.

-Automatically, the user will receive an invitation in his email account, and now it will appear to you on the _Pending Invitations_ until it is accepted, helping you to keep track of the devices that already belong to your infrastructure.
+Automatically it will appear to you on the _Pending Invitations_ until the user enrolls the device.

 ![Invitations](https://raw.githubusercontent.com/Naylin15/Screenshots/master/glpi/invitations.gif)

-Please note that the users must have installed in their devices the Android or iOS Agent, see these links for more information:
+Note that the users must have installed in their devices the Android or iOS Agent, see these links for more information:

 * [Android Agent](http://flyve.org/android-mdm-agent/)
 * [iOS Agent](http://flyve.org/ios-mdm-agent/)

-Once the user receives the email and enrolls, you will now see it in the Agent section, you can from there on access to the features, such as:
+After enrollment, the device will be displayed on the Agent section, you can from there on:

 * Assign the Agent to a fleet
-* Inventory
+* Get the Inventory
-* Geolocation
+* Geolocate the device

 ## Create your Fleet